Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Stability of the sign cocycle under approximate reconstruction

-Let us note that condition~(2) requires each encoder $E_i$ to be defined on an open set $O_i \supset U_i$ in $\R^N$, rather than only on $U_i \subset M$.
+Condition~(2) requires each encoder $E_i$ to be defined on an open set $O_i \supset U_i$ in $\R^N$, rather than only on $U_i \subset M$.
 This extension is essential in the approximate setting because the decoder output $y = D_i(E_i(x))$ satisfies $\|y - x\| \leq \varepsilon$ but generically $y \notin M$; subsequent encoders must be evaluable at such off-manifold points (see Figure~\ref{fig:aprox-atlasautoencoder}).
 In practice, this condition is automatically satisfied: neural network encoders are defined on all of $\R^N$ (or a large open subset thereof).
-Condition~(5) ensures that all points within distance $\varepsilon$ of the chart domains remain in the encoder's domain.
+Condition~(5) ensures more strongly that all points within distance $R\varepsilon$ of the chart domains remain in the encoder's domain; the factor $R = L_E L_D + 3$ is the bound that arises when the reconstruction map of a neighboring chart is composed with the off-manifold image of another chart's reconstruction (see Lemma~\ref{lem:off-manifold-reconstruction} and Step~0 of the proof of Theorem~\ref{thm:sign-cocycle-stability}).
 In practice, condition~(3) is controlled by the reconstruction loss $\mathcal{L}_{\mathrm{recon}}$.
 Condition~(4) is an additional regularity requirement on the derivatives; it is encouraged by the Jacobian regularity loss $\mathcal{L}_{\mathrm{jac}}$ and by the use of smooth activations (e.g., $\tanh$).
 When $\varepsilon$ and $\eta$ are both zero, we recover an exact autoencoder atlas (Definition~\ref{def:autoencoder-atlas}).
 See Section~\ref{sec:loss-functions} for the definitions of the different loss functions.
-In condition~(4), both $d(D_i\circ E_i)_x$ and $\mathrm{Id}_{T_xM}$ are viewed as maps $T_xM\to\mathbb{R}^N$ via the embedding $M\subset\mathbb{R}^N$.
+In condition~(4), both $d(D_i\circ E_i)_x$ and $\mathrm{Id}_{T_xM}$ are viewed as maps $T_xM \to \mathbb{R}^N$ via the embedding $M \subset \mathbb{R}^N$.

 We also require a uniform non-degeneracy condition on the transition map Jacobians.

 \begin{definition}[Non-degeneracy gap] Let $\mathcal{A} = \{(U_i, E_i, D_i)\}$ be an approximate autoencoder atlas with transition maps $T_{ji} = E_j \circ D_i$.
 The \emph{non-degeneracy gap} of $\mathcal{A}$ is